 Cancelled trials - The number of trial subscriptions that chose not to convert to a paying subscription.
 This metric includes upgrades and downgrades.

 Metrics in this category offer an even deeper insight into the performance of your subscription business, but are already aggregated into either Activations or Cancellations above.
 Apple is the only store that currently provides these metrics.

-Transitions from - The total number of upgrades, downgrades, and crossgrades that resulted in a subscription activation.
+Transitions in - The total number of upgrades, downgrades, and crossgrades that resulted in a subscription activation.
 This is an aggregate metric.

-Transitions to - The total number of subscriptions that have been cancelled as a result of the customer upgrading, downgrading, or crossgrading to a different subscription tier/plan.
+Transitions out - The total number of subscriptions that have been cancelled as a result of the customer upgrading, downgrading, or crossgrading to a different subscription tier/plan.
 This is an aggregate metric.

 Cancelled subscriptions - The number of subscriptions that have been cancelled by the customer.
 We include refunds in this metric (iTunes Connect does not).
 We exclude trial cancellations from cancelled subscriptions , this is a completely separate metric-iTunes Connect does include trial cancellations in subscription cancellations.

 New subscriptions - The number of new subscriptions that were activated by new customers who did not participate in a trial.

 Trial conversions - The number of subscriptions that have started as a trial and converted to a paying subscription.

 Reactivations - The number of subscriptions that were activated after having expired and not renewed immediately.
-Reactivations with an upgrades are include (iTunes Connect does not include reactivations with upgrades on that end).
+Reactivations with an upgrade are include (iTunes Connect does not include reactivations in upgrades).

 Renewals - The number of subscriptions that automatically renewed successfully.